Pirates of the Caribbean: Dead Men Tell No Tales: Casting

-Other actors had expressed interest in reprising their roles from the previous films, such as Tia Dalma portrayer Naomie Harris, and Greg Ellis, even if his character Theodore Groves appeared to die in the previous film.
+Other actors had expressed interest in reprising their roles from the previous films, such as Tia Dalma portrayer Naomie Harris.
 Both Lee Arenberg and Mackenzie Crook commented on the possibility of returning as Pintel and Ragetti.
 In an interview on November 7, 2014, Crook confirmed that he had received a call of availability from Disney for the film, though he later declined in order to focus on his television series Detectorists.
 He said he had felt "pangs of nostalgia" when the cast and crew filmed without him.
 Arenberg, who also had a television commitment, to Once Upon a Time, added that he felt like the producers "weren't really trying to court us like they really wanted us."